 Ten hours of pitocin IV and breaking my water yielded only mild contractions.
 Although slightly uncomfortable to me, these contractions proved life threatening to Lane.
 So I had a c-section and delivered a healthy baby even though he was borderline low-birthweight.
 Two years later, my second son, John-Mark, was also born by c-section in a simple but adequate birthing center in Indonesia because I again developed preeclampsia and he was breech.

-While my first reaction had been disappointment that I was not able to “give birth naturally”, I now realize just how grateful I should be for modern medicine.
+While my first reaction had been disappointment that I was not able to “give birth naturally,” I now realize just how grateful I should be for modern medicine.
 I took a safe birth, including the right to a c-section, for granted.
-But is this procedure that saves many, many women and babies every year, available to all women worldwide?
-I used to think so (after all, I had a c-section in a developing country), but now I know better.
+But this procedure that saves many, many women and babies every year, is not available to all women worldwide.

-In Half the Sky, authors Nicholas D. Kristof and Sheryl WuDunn take an honest look at the oppression of women today.
+Authors Nicholas D. Kristof and Sheryl WuDunn take an honest look at the oppression of women today in their book, Half the Sky.
 They address many areas of injustice (such as sex trafficking and violence against women), but the section on maternal mortality resonated most with me.

 Preeclampsia and eclampsia are only two of the many reasons that women need c-sections.
 In the developing world, other reasons are genetically small or underdeveloped pelvises (due to race or age), obstructed labor and lack of medical care during pregnancy.
 Kristof and WuDunn state that about 536,000 women perish in pregnancy or childbirth every year and ten times that many suffer significant injures such as obstetric fistula or serious tearing. (p.
 98-99) According to Wikipedia,